unreasonablyEffective42/microLisp/Tutorial.md

                  /    \
                 n      a
 ```
 Okay, that is pretty neat huh?
-Because we pass forward the value each time we recursively call `factorial-helper`, we don't grow the stack.
-In most languages, this still would not work as each recursive all adds to the stack, even though there is no unwinding needed to be done,
-but luckily, MicroLisp performs 'Tail Call Optimization'.
+Because we pass forward the value each time we recursively call `factorial-helper`, we don't grow the stack.In most languages, this still would not work as each recursive all adds to the stack, even though there is no unwinding needed to be done,but luckily, MicroLisp performs 'Tail Call Optimization'.
 TCO takes what would be repeated additions to the stack, and turns it into constant memory space usage in the heap.
+# Lexical Scope
-#lets sweeten our syntax with `let` and `lets`
+Lets sweeten our syntax with `let` and `lets`
 `define` feels heavy, and should only really be used for top level definitions, sometimes we want to just
 hold onto a value(s) with a name for a moment.
 ```Scheme